-Setting 335 Linear Rapid Mode can be set to one of three modes.
-All modes cause a program to run in the same amount of time (no increase or decrease in execution time).
+This setting can be set to one of three modes.
 The description of these modes is as follows:

 NONE The individual axis rapid to their endpoints independently of each other.

 LINEAR (XYZ) The XYZ axes, when commanded to rapid, move linearly through 3D space.
 All other axis rapid with independent speeds/accelerations.